interlock-studios/creva-backend/README.md

 ## 🌍 Localization Support

-The API now supports **optional localization** to get workout responses in different languages!
+The API supports **optional localization** to get content in different languages!

 ### How to Use Localization